poppinss/indicative-rules/docs/validations/primitives/different.md

 category: primitives
 ---

-Ensures the value of the field under validation is always different from the targeted field value.
+Enforces the field value to be different from the targeted field value.

 ```ts
 import { validations } from 'indicative/validator'